FIRST PAGE

 Devotees (with tear filled eyes and hair standing out) make sacred waters more sacred, and holy scriptures more holy.
 For they are filled with God.
 [Sutras 69, 70, excerpts]

-Claims from the Narada Bhakti Sutras in P. R. Ramachander's translation [Nbs] thus include: "Love for God Vishnu makes you deathless, immortal.
+Claims from the Narada Bhakti Sutras in P. R. Ramachander's translation [2002–2009] thus include: "Love for God Vishnu makes you deathless, immortal.
 Bhakti intoxicates to the point of making you fall from Vedic customs.
 And it is the easiest path to God, and needs no proof."
 There is a claim on holiness too.
 From this it should be easy to see that stubborn claims go along with a dogmatism that does not want to be frankly investigated by sensible people who demand good evidence.

 I don't say devotion is bad and goes wrong in every seemingly crazy case.
 But to remain on the safe side, cater to your balances, watch out, and do not succumb to duping tricks that perhaps play on unfulfilled or starved emotions.
 Do not be made an underling for it either.
-It should be good to know that the best tricks are those you are hardly ever made aware of, and that clever haters make you love them.
+It should be good to know that the best tricks are those you are hardly ever made aware of, and that clever haters could make you love them.

 Gurus